udoprog/musli/crates/musli/help/derives.md

 #### `#[musli(packed)]`

 This attribute will disable all *tagging* and the structure will simply be encoded with one field following another in the order in which they are defined.

 A caveat of *packed* structures is that they cannot be safely versioned and the two systems communicating through them need to be using strictly synchronized representations.

 This attribute is useful for performing simple decoding over "raw" bytes when combined with an encoder which does minimal prefixing and packs fields.

+##### Bitwise optimizations

+If a struct is tagged with `#[musli(packed)]`, and the bitwise pattern of a given serialization is *identical* to the bitwise memory pattern of the struct, then serialization and deserialization can be made more efficient.

+Note that since [`#[repr(Rust)]`][repr-rust] is not strictly defined, it might be necessary to mark the struct with `#[repr(C)]` to benefit from this optimization.
+But this has no safety implications.

+If the bitwise optimizations does not work.
+You can test if bitwise optimizations are possible through [`musli::is_bitwise_encode`] and [`musli::is_bitwise_decode`].

+Bitwise optimizations are disabled if:
+* Any of the field uses a custom encoding method through for example [`#[musli(with = <path>)]`](#musliwith--path).
+* If the type implements `Drop`.

 <br>

-##### Examples
+##### Packed struct

 ```rust
 use musli::{Encode, Decode};